Islandora/documentation/docs/contributing/running-custom-code.md

 composer require "drupal/islandora:dev-enable-hocr as 2.12.1"
 ```

-That will install the specified branch and allow it to work with dependencies.
+That will install the specified branch and allow it to work with your
+dependencies.

 ## To reset these changes

-### using Composer Patches
+### ... using Composer Patches

 When you no longer need to be applying the patch, simply remove it from the
 `patches:` section of `composer.json` (and of course, take care to ensure the
-json remains valid, by adjusting commas!) and run `composer update MY_PACKAGE`
+json remains valid, by adjusting commas!) and run `composer update MY_PACKAGE`.

-### using Composer require
+### ... using Composer require

 When you no longer want to pull from a separate branch or fork, reset the
 version constraint back to what it used to be, or, if your package was not